+Faculty-initiated Projects

+Video Yearbook Independent project School to Work Internship Student-initiated Projects

-Faculty-initiated Projects Student-initiated Projects Video Yearbook Partnership in Art, Music, or Physical Education Independent project Student Aide in Life Skills, Cedar School, or Middle School School to Work College Courses Internship Workshops and Seminars
+Partnership in Art, Music, or Physical Education

+Student Aide in Life Skills, Cedar School, or Middle School

+College Courses

+Workshops and Seminars

-In addition, a student may request faculty approval for any course listed in the program of studies for a pathway.
+In addition, a student may request faculty approval for any course listed in the Program of Studies for a pathway.
 It is possible for a student and teacher to work together to modify an existing course to fit within a pathway.
 These other considerations are intentionally open to provide even more opportunities for students to increase engagement and to demonstrate their learning in ways that are relevant to their interests and futures.